chinnuarya5858/MyPortfolio-Website/README.md

 # 🧑‍💻 Personal Portfolio Website

-A personal portfolio web application built using Django and Bootstrap to showcase projects, certifications, and skills.
+A personal portfolio web application built using Django and Bootstrap to showcase education, projects, certifications, and skills.
 The site features a clean layout, responsive design, and an organized display of content to highlight technical proficiency.

 ---